rezzakali/randcraft/README.md

 - User can select different options like symbols, uppercase,lowercase.
 - One-click copy functionality for easy use.

+### 7. **Favicon Generator**

+- Convert images to favicon with multiple resolutions.
+- Download specefic resolution favicon.
+- Download all images at ones.

 ## Tech Stack

 - **Frontend:** Nextjs